 5. Can I talk with this parent(s) about my concerns and needs?

 This is a biggie.
 If you can’t, consider it a negative on the gut check meter.
 If you feel you cannot bring up your concerns, you either don’t know the parent well enough, or there’s a red flag in your compatibility with the parent.
 If you can’t comfortably voice your concerns, how can you expect your child to feel safe in this home?
+Perhaps ask whether the parents have had any child safeguarding training, like CPR and child sexual abuse prevention training.

 6. What are my hard and fast rules?

 Obviously, no isolated one-on-one situations should be allowed under any circumstances, neither with adults nor with other children.
 Note the word isolated.
 Two children playing in the living room together while the adults are in the adjoining kitchen is not particularly isolated.
 A teen with your child in the basement is.
 Beyond that rule, what about movies?
-Drinking?
+Adults drinking?
 Must your child check in for permission if the family were to change plans or decide to go out for the evening?
 Consider which of your household rules must be stretched to include the other household.

 7. What safety and comfort contingencies can I put in place?